JeanCarloBejaran/Qualia-Nootropics-Mind-vs.-Focus/README.md

 # Qualia-Nootropics-Mind-vs.-Focus
-Nootropics comparison of Qualia: a nootropic stack created by neurohacker.
+Nootropics comparison of Qualia: two nootropic stacks created by neurohacker.

+What is a Nootropic?

+Problem?

+Solution